‘Dragon Ball Super’ Episode 83 Preview Analysis: Krillin Vs Basil, Bulla’s Birth

-Dragon Ball Super Episode 82 featured the battle between Goku and Universe 11’s Toppo, and it all but generated even more hype for the upcoming Tournament of Power.
-As Goku and company prepare to gather the strongest fighters in Universe 7, the DBS Ep 83 preview teased some significant events that would transpire in next week’s episode.
+Dragon Ball Super Episode 82 featured the battle between Goku and Universe 11’s Toppo, and it generated even more hype for the upcoming Tournament of Power.
+As Goku and company prepare to gather the strongest fighters in Universe 7, the DBS Episode 83 preview teased some significant events that would transpire in next week’s episode.

 The NEP for Dragon Ball Super Episode 83 teased numerous things, and they have managed to strike the interest of the anime’s fans significantly.
-Over the course of the DBS Ep 83 teaser, fans were shown brief glimpses of Krillin fighting against a very surprising foe and Vegeta’s source of stress finally being shown onscreen.
+Over the course of the DBS Episode 83 teaser, fans were shown brief glimpses of Krillin fighting against a very surprising foe and Vegeta’s source of stress finally being shown onscreen.

 The Dragon Ball Super Episode 83 preview opened with a very pregnant Bulma participating in pregnancy exercises with the Pilaf Gang.
 Considering that the character has been pregnant for a while in the anime, these scenes are quite unsurprising, especially since the birth of her next child has been teased in several previous DBS episodes.